 Best for New Climbers

-First released in 2017, the GriGri+ has several safety features not found on the standard GriGri, hopefully reducing the risk of belayer error accidents.
-This device works in the same way as the GriGri, but also includes a couple of clever overrides for the most common errors amongst GriGri users.
+First released in 2017, the GriGri+ is very similar to the standard GriGri, but boasts several safety features not found on that model in an effort to reduce the risk of belayer error accidents.
 The first is that the handle has an anti-panic feature.
-When lowering a climber, the belayer uses a lever-arm handle to release the grip on the rope.
-It is possible to open this handle way too far, without a hand on the brake rope, and suddenly drop the climber to the ground.
-With the GriGri+, the handle automatically disengages beyond a certain point, releasing the tension on the cam and stopping the lower.
-The sweet spot for a smooth, not-too-slow lower can be hard to find at first, but it's now much harder to drop a climber while lowering with a properly loaded GriGri+.
+When lowering a climber, the belayer uses a lever to release the grip on the rope.
+If the lever is opened too far, the GriGri+ handle automatically disengages, releasing the tension on the cam and stopping the lower.
+The sweet spot for a smooth, not-too-slow lower can be hard to find at first, but it's much harder to drop a climber while lowering with a properly loaded GriGri+ than with other devices.
 The second feature is a toggle switch between lead and top-rope modes, which adjusts the spring tension on the cam inside the device.
 In top-rope mode, the cam grips far more tightly, while in lead mode, it allows for an easier time paying out slack.

 While significantly safer than a standard GriGri, the features found on the + can be annoying to work around if you are so used to using a GriGri that it has become an extension of your mind and body.
 In particular, it is easy to forget to switch from top-rope to lead, resulting in a frustrated leader as they get continually short-roped.
 The new features also don't eliminate the need to lock out the cam while feeding out slack to a leader, a potentially dangerous moment, especially close to the ground.
-And the biggest hurdle to usage of the GriGri+ is that it can be challenging to learn to use properly and safely, an argument many die-hard ATC users cite as the reason they avoid the GriGri to begin with.
 This model is also heavier and more expensive than the standard model.
-While there are some downsides, GriGris have become nearly ubiquitous at the crag or in the gym no matter where in the world you are and offer tremendous advantages over standard belay devices.
-We believe that all types of climbers can benefit from knowing how to use a GriGri, and recommend the +, especially for those new to the game.
+We believe that all types of climbers can benefit from knowing how to use a GriGri, and recommend the + for users who want added security, or newer climbers still mastering the technique.

 Read review: Petzl GriGri+